 That said, these Premium models do defy category and encompass many e-bike spectra, making them more like hybrids than anything else.
 They also have “Performance” models that are similar to road and eMTBs as well as 4 that are specifically designed for urban riding.
 Most of their models have a mid-drive system.

 Read also: Is QWIC a good e-bike brand to buy?
-Brand and models review – in this article.
+Brand and models review.

 QWIC quality and features

 QWIC fulfills criteria after criteria of what makes an e-bike brand successful.
 It has that natural passion for innovation and attention to detail, two elements that are essential for any kind of brand to stand out in the current market.
 Many love the quality of the build of their e-bikes, which do not take comfort lightly.

 Here is the link to visit the QWIC e-bikes website.

 Lekker may be considered as an Australian brand because that’s where it has operated up to the present, but it is very Dutch at heart.
 It is that very Dutch heritage that has influenced its models’ designs, so it’s really more of a Dutch e-bike brand than anything.
 It was launched in 2009, but most of its ideals are guided by more than a century of Dutch cycling design.

 Nonetheless, its Australian connection cannot be denied, as well.
 And, in the end, it is this mix of Dutch tradition and Australian culture that makes Lekker unique.
 The mix of the two is readily evident in all of their creations.